eidolon-ai/eidolon/README.md

 ## Why Eidolon?
 ### 1. Easy to deploy
 With Eidolon, agents are services, so there is no extra work when it comes time to deploy.
+The HTTP server is built in.

 ### 2. Simple agent-to-agent communication
 Since agents are services with well-defined interfaces, they easily communicate with tools dynamically generated from